alefisico/cmsdas-cat-gitlab-cms/episodes/04-gitlabci-run-analysis.md

 ```
 :::

-:::: callout
+:::: spoiler

-If you are satisfied with your pipeline, commit and push the changes.
-Check the pipeline logs for errors and verify that output files are produced as expected.
+##### Did your pipeline run successfully?

+If yes, you dont need the rest of the lessons.
+If they are failing, continue with the next lesson.

 :::::::